 \subsection{Main results}

-In this paper, we continue to study the local existence of highly regular solutions to the initial-Neumann boundary value (INB) problem \eqref{eq-LL}.
-In fact, we completely resolve the above Problem \ref{problem1}.
-Our approach, however, is not directly applicable to Problem \ref{problem2}, which will be addressed in a forthcoming paper.
-Tackling this second problem \ref{problem2} requires the development of new methods to overcome several fundamental difficulties.
+In this paper, we provide a complete resolution of the above Problem \ref{problem1}.
+However, our approach is not directly applicable to the problem \ref{problem2}.
+Resolving this second problem \ref{problem2} requires the development of new methods to overcome several fundamental difficulties, and will be addressed in a forthcoming paper.

-In order to state our main result, we need to present the intrinsic characterization of the necessary compatibility conditions \eqref{com-cond-0} for the INB problem \eqref{eq-LL}.